voucherifyio/voucherify-openapi/docs/guides/discounts_recipes/Discount-Effects.md

 The discount gives multiple types of free item(s) to customers.
 Free item units are always added to the customer's cart based on either the **Add missing items** or **Add new order items** effects.
 [Read more](https://docs.voucherify.io/docs/give-item-for-free-unit-discount#redemption-of-the-code-with-discount-effect-add_many_items).

-> :blue_book: Unit Discount Effects
+> 📘 Unit Discount Effects
 >
 > Go [here](https://support.voucherify.io/article/511-discount-effects-cheat-sheet) to learn more about unit discounts and their effects.